 Meet Our Teachers

 Director and founder of Musication, Jeremy Zmuda, has been a music educator for almost 20yrs.
 Jeremy graduated Berklee College of Music with a Music Education degree in 1998.
-Over the years he has worked been special music consultant to Sesame Street, (yes THE Sesame Street), early childhood director of many schools including, The Maple Street School, The Ft Greene Coop School, The Garden House School, and many others.
-Jeremy also ran a non profit organization in NYC that brought free music classes to children He is also an award winning children’s music composer, winner of The John Lennon Songwriting Award, The Kids Music Award, and Parent’s Choice Award.
+Over the years his work has included: being special music consultant to Sesame Street, (yes THE Sesame Street), early childhood director of many schools including, The Maple Street School, The Ft Greene Coop School, The Garden House School, The Brooklyn Free Space School, and many others.
+Jeremy also ran a non profit organization in NYC that brought free music classes to children in need.
+He is an award winning children’s music composer, winner of The John Lennon Songwriting Award, The Kids Music Award, and Parent’s Choice Award.
 Jeremy has been running Musication’s music camps and private lessons program for over 10yrs.
 His love for music and children’s music education has made his Musication program one of the best in the NYC area.

 Brooklyn-based Canadian Singer-songwriter May Cheung is a performer and an educator.
 A graduate of McGill University in Performance Jazz voice (2007) and Music Education (2010), May loves to share her passion for music with people young and old.
 As an educator, she has been teaching piano and voice since 2010, to children ages 3 and up.
 May brings exceptional patience and fun to her students, through playing songs, music games, note reading, and student song writing.
 She brings her skills as a piano player, singer, and guitarist to the Musication program.
 May has studied with Juno award-winner Ranee Lee, Madeleine Palmer and Jeanie Lovetrie.
 In 2009, she was awarded a prestigious grant from the Canada Council for the Arts to study with Peter Eldridge in New York City.
 Diverting her focus towards the singer-songwriter genre.
 May has sparked the attention of publications and radio stations as she was featured on the cover of Richmond Review’s 2014 Edition of “Top 30 Under 30”; she has been interviewed by Girth Radio station, a notable online radio station from Toronto, and has been interviewed by Andrew Choi from New York’s Big City Folk Collective blog.
 May brings her wide experience of her studies, teaching experience, and performance experience to the Musication program.